Byrth/Lua/addons/organizer/ReadMe.md

 #### Organize

 ```
-organize <filename> <bag>
+organize [filename] [bag]
 ```

 A tidy and get in one operation.
-With no arguments, it will attempt to restore the snapshot in freeze.
+With no arguments, it will attempt to restore the entire snapshot in freeze.